4d/docs/docs/API/DataStoreClass.md

 :::note

-Since `Open datastore` requests rely on the 4D REST API, you need to make sure that they can be handled by a web session as described in the [user login mode section](../REST/authUsers.md#user-login-modes).
+`Open datastore` requests rely on the 4D REST API and can require a 4D Client license to open the connection.
+Refer to the [user login mode section](../REST/authUsers.md#user-login-modes) to know how to configure the authentication depending on the selected current user login mode.

 :::